Impact factor: Questionable editorial policies that affect the impact factor

-Because impact factor is commonly accepted as a proxy for research quality, some journals adopt editorial policies and practices, some acceptable and some of dubious purpose, to increase its impact factor.
+Because impact factor is commonly accepted as a proxy for research quality, some journals adopt editorial policies and practices, some acceptable and some of dubious purpose, to increase their impact factor.
 For example, journals may publish a larger percentage of review articles which generally are cited more than research reports.
 Research undertaken in 2020 on dentistry journals concluded that the publication of "systematic reviews have significant effect on the Journal Impact Factor ... while papers publishing clinical trials bear no influence on this factor.
 Greater yearly average of published papers ... means a higher impact factor."

 Journals may also attempt to limit the number of "citable items"—i.e., the denominator of the impact factor equation—either by declining to publish articles that are unlikely to be cited (such as case reports in medical journals) or by altering articles (e.g., by not allowing an abstract or bibliography in hopes that Journal Citation Reports will not deem it a "citable item").
 As a result of negotiations over whether items are "citable", impact factor variations of more than 300% have been observed.
 Items considered to be uncitable—and thus are not incorporated in impact factor calculations—can, if cited, still enter into the numerator part of the equation despite the ease with which such citations could be excluded.
 This effect is hard to evaluate, for the distinction between editorial comment and short original articles is not always obvious.
 For example, letters to the editor may be part of either class.